Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/security/index.md

 ---
 title: 'Security'
-description: 'This Cookbook provides a set of recipes to help implementing XM Cloud through setup, configuration and implemenation.'
+description: 'This Cookbook provides a set of recipes to help implementing SitecoreAI through setup, configuration and implemenation.'
 area: ['accelerate']
 hasSubPageNav: true
 hasInPageNav: false